Powerlearnproject/se-day1-assignment-SkyFIONA/README.md

 Provide an example of a vague prompt and then improve it by making it clear, specific, and concise.
 Explain why the improved prompt is more effective.

+Example of Prompt Refinement
+Vague Prompt:
+"Tell me about history."

+Improved Prompt:
+"Provide a brief summary of the major events in World War II, including key battles, leaders, and outcomes."

+Why the Improved Prompt Is More Effective:
+Clarity: The improved prompt specifies the focus area ("World War II") rather than leaving "history" open-ended.
+Specificity: Identifies key aspects to address ("key battles, leaders, and outcomes").
+Conciseness: While detailed, the improved prompt avoids unnecessary words, making it precise.
+Contextual Relevance: Narrows down the topic to a particular historical event, aligning the response with the user's intent.
+By using the improved prompt, the AI is more likely to generate a focused, relevant, and comprehensive response.